Loirin12/script_bomb/README.md

 UserInputService.InputBegan:Connect(function(input, gameProcessed)
     if gameProcessed then return end

-    if input.UserInputType == Enum.UserInputType.MouseButton1 or
-       (input.UserInputType == Enum.UserInputType.Touch and not isMobile) then
+    if input.UserInputType == Enum.UserInputType.MouseButton1 or input.UserInputType == Enum.UserInputType.Touch then
         local char = player.Character
         if char and char:FindFirstChild("Humanoid") and char.Humanoid.Health > 0 then
+            -- Verificar se não clicou em botão local guiObjects = screenGui:GetDescendants()
+            local hitButton = false
+            for _, obj in pairs(guiObjects) do
+                if obj:IsA("TextButton") or obj:IsA("ImageButton") then
+                    if obj.AbsoluteSize.X > 0 and obj.Visible then
+                        local mousePos = input.Position
+                        local absPos = obj.AbsolutePosition
+                        if mousePos.X >= absPos.X and mousePos.X <= absPos.X + obj.AbsoluteSize.X and
+                           mousePos.Y >= absPos.Y and mousePos.Y <= absPos.Y + obj.AbsoluteSize.Y then
+                            hitButton = true
+                            break
+                        end
+                    end
+                end
+            end
+            if not hitButton then
                 startComboAttack()
+            end
         end
     end
 end)